Install with Docker

 $ docker compose up -d

-After the stack is ready, you can access Zammad via the configured docker host and port, e.g. http://localhost:8080/.
+After the stack is ready, you can access Zammad via the configured Docker host and port, e.g. http://localhost:8080/.

 Customizing the Zammad Stack